 Pennsylvania’s Workers’ Compensation laws are complex.
-Philadelphia Workers’ Compensation lawyers at E.S.
-Borjeson & Associates provide clients with answers to basic questions about work injury and death cases.
+Philadelphia Workers’ Compensation lawyers at Borjeson Legal Group provide clients with answers to basic questions about work injury and death cases.
 Please review our frequently asked questions about Workers’ Compensation Law and contact us with additional questions or to discuss your case.

 How much will my lost wage benefit be?

 How long will I be paid benefits for lost wages?

 Can I see my own doctor?

 What are workers compensation death benefits?

 If I am exposed to chemicals or toxic substances a work, can I obtain workers comp benefits?